Adam Bothwell

 Adam Bothwell, Lord of Session (c.1527, Edinburgh – 1593, Edinburgh), was a Scottish clergyman, judge, and politician.

+Overview

-He served as Bishop of Orkney (1559), Commendator of Holyrood House (1570), Extraordinary Lord of Session (1563–4), and as an Ordinary Lord of Session (1565).
+Adam Bothwell served as Bishop of Orkney (1559), Commendator of Holyrood Abbey (1570), Extraordinary Lord of Session (1563–4), and as an Ordinary Lord of Session (1565).
 He was also a Member of the Privy Council.

 Bothwell was a Commissioner to the marriage of Mary, Queen of Scots with Francis, the Dauphin of France.
-He later conducted the marriage of Mary to the Earl of Bothwell (1567), crowned the infant James VI (1567), and accompanied the Regent Moray to the Conference of York and Westminster in 1568.
+In 1567, he conducted the marriage of Mary to the Earl of Bothwell (1567), and crowned the infant James VI.
+In 1568, he accompanied Regent Moray to the Conference of York and Westminster.

 Bothwell converted to Protestantism at the Reformation.
 He was briefly imprisoned at Stirling Castle in 1578.

-He held charters of the baronies of Alhammer or Whitekirk (1587–8) and Brighouse, in the Sheriffdom of Linlithgow (1592).
+He held charters of the baronies of Allhammer or Whitekirk in East Lothian (1587–8) and Brighouse in the Sheriffdom of Linlithgow (1592).

 He is interred at Holyrood Abbey.